WWE Survivor Series lineup: Six matches advertised for the November event - Pro Wrestling Dot Net

 -U.S. Champion Bobby Lashley vs. Intercontinental Champion Sami Zayn in a non-title match.

--“Team Raw” AJ Styles, Keith Lee, Matt Riddle and two TBA vs. “Team Smackdown” five wrestlers TBA in a Survivor Series elimination match.
+-“Team Raw” AJ Styles, Keith Lee, Matt Riddle and two TBA vs. “Team Smackdown” Jey Uso, Kevin Owens, three TBA in a Survivor Series elimination match.

--“Team Smackdown” five TBA vs. “Team Raw” Nia Jax, Shayna Baszler, Lana, Mandy Rose, and Dana Brooke in a Survivor Series elimination match.
+-“Team Smackdown” Bianca Belair and four TBA vs. “Team Raw” Nia Jax, Shayna Baszler, Lana, Mandy Rose, and Dana Brooke in a Survivor Series elimination match.

-Powell’s POV: There’s been no indication that NXT will be involved in Survivor Series despite winning the most matches last year.
+Powell’s POV: Belair won a Triple Threat match over Natalya and Billie Kay on Smackdown to earn her spot, while Uso defeated Daniel Bryan, and Owens beat Dolph Ziggler to earn their spots on the men’s team.